Richmond's Andy Walsh has the voice of God.

 "Andy is a great newsman but he probably has the best voice you'll ever hear," added Gallagher, who was Walsh's boss back in the early 90s.

 The Canadian News Hall of Fame certainly thinks so.

 The longtime Richmondite is being honoured, alongside veteran CTV news anchor Lloyd Robertson, during a gala banquet in March 2012 in Toronto.

-Walsh said his voice quivered when he broke the news to his listeners of U.S. President John F. Kennedys assassination on November 22, 1963.
+Walsh said his voice quivered when he broke the news to his listeners of U.S. President John F. Kennedy's assassination on Nov.
+22, 1963.

 In 2004, the seasoned newscaster was awarded a Lifetime Achievement Award from the Radio Television News Directors Association of Canada.
-Walsh began his foray in radio six decades ago.
+He began in radio six decades ago.

 He became smitten with the idea of becoming a broadcaster.

 In the fall of 1951, the 19-year-old heard about an opening in a small 50-watt radio station, CKSF, out of Cornwall, Ontario.
 (Now CJSS.)